lmmfs/UBI-Engine/README.md

-# Rusty-Sdl2
+# UBI Game Engine

-A skelleton of an appiclation that uses opengl in a sdl2 window
+A rust game engine that uses opengl in a sdl2 window